Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 WordList(['Birds', 'flying', 'high', 'you', 'know', 'how', 'I', 'feel', 'Sun', 'in', 'the', 'sky', 'you', 'know', 'how', 'I', 'feel'])
 ```

-After these tokens are split we can use  speech tagging methods to get a better sense of the composition of the sentence:
+After these tokens are split, we can use  speech tagging methods to get a better sense of the composition of the sentence:

 ```python
 lyrics.tags